ssricardo/ssricardo.github.io/_posts/2017-11-14-rest-swagger-mvn.md

 categories: rest documentation java swagger maven
 ---

-> The below article was based in a configuration I had to do in an application which I've worked.
+> The below article was based on a configuration I had to do in an application which I've worked.
 After some problems of a library (jackson) conflicting between the container version and Swagger dependency, a different approach was thought.

 ## Pre requirements